Code-Institute-Submissions/project-1-employee-site-hub/README.md

     -   #### Returning Employee Goals

-        1. As a Returning Visitor, I want to update Teams files.Add the Idea I have to the IDEA form, and maybe win some Time in Lieu               for my effort
+        1. As a Returning Visitor, I want to update Teams files.Add that great Idea I have to the IDEA form, and maybe win some Time in Lieu               for my effort
         2. As a Returning Visitor, I want to Sign Up to the latest HR Inititive e.g. CARE Program, Heart Foundation Presentation etc

     -   #### Frequent User Goals
-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+        1. As a Frequent User, I want to check my Team files for new assignments and required approvals.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
+        2. As a Frequent User, I want to check the EHS Page for Latest Covid 19 updates.
         3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website             or organisation.